markusbeyer/RanMot/README.md

 # RanMot (Random Motivation)

 RanMot is a motivating program, randomly opening one of 17 motivational movies and logging the choice in a text file automatically.
+To prove the randomness of choise, it logs specifically everytime the 17th motivational movie was chosen, and when anything else was.

 ## Installation